lemlac/mulem/docs/reference.md

 x = opt f(a?) || "fallback"
 ```

-Using `?` inside a function automatically infers an option return type.
+Using `?` inside a function automatically infers an option return type `T?`.

 ```
 addStuff(a: int, b: int): int? =